 - The attic is correctly installed and sufficiently insulated

 - The insulation is installed correctly and is sufficient for the attic

-- The attic is adequately ventilated through vents and end louvers
+- The attic is adequately ventilated through vents (such as ridge vents) and end louvers

 - The plumbing visible under the sink is not broken and does not have any water damage

 - All hot and cold fixtures have adequate water pressure